 The Chris Cattaneo Memorial Scholarship in Shark Biology:

-Established by the Cattaneo family of Warren, Mich., in honor of their son and brother, Chris, who died in 2003 in a personal watercraft accident.
+Established by the Cattaneo family of Warren, Michigan, in honor of their son and brother, Chris, who died in 2003 in a personal watercraft accident.
 Chris had a deep, long-standing interest in shark biology.
 The purpose of the Cattaneo Scholarship is to honor and financially assist students interning in Mote's Center for Shark Research.

 The Celine Silver Endowment Intern Scholarship in Coastal Ecology:

-Establised by the the Mote Scientific Foundation in honor of Celine Silver, intern with the Benthic Ecology Program in 2009.
+Established by the the Mote Scientific Foundation in honor of Celine Silver, intern with the Benthic Ecology Program in 2009.
 Celine and her father, Paul Silver, died in a car accident soon after Celine left her Mote internship.
 She was heading home before starting a new job with the National Oceanic and Atmospheric Administration.
 The purpose of the Celine Silver scholarship is to honor and financially assist students interning in Mote's Center for Coastal Ecology.

-Several of these scholarships are dependent upon the generous donations of our supporters so that the memory of the person for whom the scholarship was established will remain, and so that we can continue to fund future interns who otherwise might not have the opportunity to take part in our internship program.
+These scholarships are dependent upon the generous donations of our supporters so that the memory of the person for whom the scholarship was established will remain, and so that we can continue to fund future interns who otherwise might not have the opportunity to take part in our internship program.
 Donors interested in establishing new scholarship opportunities are encouraged to contact the Mote College Intern Program at email@example.com.

 All scholarship materials must be received by the application deadline for the internship session for which the student is applying.
 Scholarship recipients are typically announced approximately one month after the deadline date.

 Contact email@example.com with additional questions regarding the scholarship program.